Chicago Bicycle Accident Lawyer

 Bicycles Have a Right to the Road

-In Illinois, cyclists and motor vehicles have the same rights and duties.
-Bike riders must obey the rules of the road and follow the proper traffic signals just like cars.
-Similarly, vehicles must also respect the fact that bicycles have the same right to the road as they do.
+In Chicago and throughout Illinois, cyclists and motor vehicles have the same rights and duties.
+Bike riders must obey the rules of the road and follow the proper traffic signals, just like cars.
+Similarly, vehicles must respect that bicycles' have the same right to the road.

 There is No Helmet Requirement, But a Strong Recommendation

 Illinois does not require the use of helmets while riding a bicycle.
-The exception is for bicyclists under the age of 16 in some areas.
-However, we know that brain trauma is the most common injury from a bicycle accident.
-And helmets are a simple safety measure to take to prevent a brain injury.
+The exception is for bicyclists under the age of 16.
+However, brain trauma is the most common injury suffered by riders after a bicycle accident, and using a helmet is a simple safety measure that may prevent or reduce a brain injury.

 Head injuries account for: